oicr-ibc/cssscl/README.rst

      $ ./cssscl_check_pre_installation.sh

-**Note:** Run the 'cssscl_check_pre_installation.sh' script to check if all third party software is installed (namely pip, plzip, BLAST, jellyfish and mongoDB), the script will also install them if necessary.
+**Note:** Run the **cssscl_check_pre_installation.sh** script to check if all third party software is installed (namely pip, plzip, BLAST, jellyfish and mongoDB), the script will also install them if necessary.
 The script will also check if: python (and python-dev), libxml2-dev, libxslt-dev, gfortran, libopenblas-dev and liblapack-dev are installed.
 All the third party executables such as blastn, plzip and jellyfish will be installed in the cssscl-1.0/src/bin/ directory.

 3. Create a virtual environment for the cssscl program (e.g. name it 'csssclvenv')